-The funds controlled by the Organization represent a replacement reserve, a residual receipts reserve, and an insurance and painting escrow.
-The insurance and painting escrow consists of deposits by the Organization to offset painting and insurance expenses.
 The replacement reserve consists of deposits by the Organization to offset specific expenses and to replace structural elements and mechanical equipment upon consent of HUD.
-Future monthly commitments for the funding of the replacement reserve account total \$508.
-The residual receipts reserve consists of surplus funds calculated based on a HUD-prescribed formula and can be disbursed only at HUD's discretion.
+Future monthly commitments for the funding of the replacement reserve account total \$2,595.
+Surplus funds calculated based on a HUD-prescribed formula are required to be deposited into a residual receipts reserve and can be disbursed only at HUD's discretion.
 Excess residual receipts are required to be remitted to HUD upon termination of the PRAC contract.
 Excess residual receipts that are deemed probable to be paid to or recaptured by HUD are recorded as a liability.
-There was no excess residual receipts reserve at June 30, 2020 and 2019.
+The excess residual receipts reserve was \$0 at June 30, 2020 and 2019.
 Each year, the liability is adjusted to reflect current year activity to the residual receipts, including required deposits, earned interest, approved withdrawals, and any adjustments to the amounts deemed probable to be paid to or recaptured by HUD.